AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 ### Experiment operation
-Two-stage coagulant addition experiment is based on the data generated in one stage addition experiment, and the total coagulant dosage is the optimal amount found in one stage addition experiments.
+Two-stage coagulant addition experiment is should based on the data generated in one stage addition experiment, and the total coagulant dosage is the optimal amount found in one stage addition experiments.
 Two additional dosages of coagulant are added for comparison by varying +/-0.5 of the optimal dosage based on the first-stage results.
-When conducting two-stage addition experiment, the effect of humic acid concentration on flocculation is not tested, and humic acid concentration of the synthetic water is kept constant.
+When conducting two-stage addition experiment, the effect of humic acid concentration on flocculation were not tested, and humic acid concentration of the synthetic water was kept constant.

-In March, for one-stage addition experiments, the coagulant dosages ranged from 1.1 to 2.6 mg/L in every circulation of the increment function (incrementing coagulant dosage by ProCoDA).
-The dosage was increased seven times over time under the control of ProCoDA.
-The target influent turbidity kept at 100 NTU and the humic acid concentration was constant at 2 mg/L. Trials using pure clay suspension (no humic acid) were also conducted for comparison.
-It was found that the desirable effluent turbidity and floc blanket (Fig. 5) was usually generated around 1.5 mg/L of coagulant concentration.
-Besides, in the previous experiments, 0.5mg/L and 1mg/L coagulant were insufficient to reduce the turbidity of synthetic water efficiently.
-By applying different humic acid concentration between separate trials with same coagulant dosage, the effect of both humic acid on flocculation process was tested.
+In March, for one-stage addition experiment, in every circulation of the increment function (incrementing coagulant dosage by ProCoDA), the coagulant dosages ranged from 1.1 to 2.6 mg/L. The dosage was increased seven times over time under the control of ProCoDA.
+The target influent turbidity was 100NTU and the humic acid concentration was 2mg/L. Trails used pure clay suspension were also conducted for comparision.
+It was found that desirable effluent turbidity usually generated around 1.5 mg/L coagulant concentration according to Du's research(Du, 2017).
+Besides, in the previous experiment, 0.5mg/L and 1mg/L coagulant were proved to be insufficient to reduce the turbidity of synthetic water efficiently.
+By applying different humic acid concentration between separate trials with same coagulant dosage, the impact of both humic acid on flocculation process can be tested.

 <div style = "text-align:center">
 <img
 align = "center"
 src="https://github.com/AguaClara/2_stage_coag_addition/blob/master/image/IMG_2356.JPG" height=400, width=300>

-Figure 5: Floc blanket forming in the reactor.
+    Figure 6: Floc blanket forming in the reactor

 </div>
 In April, the humic acid concentration used in the experiment was decreased to guarantee the formation of floc blanket in every trial.
 Synthetic water without humic acid was used in research to compare with HA and clay synthetic water.
-The effect of humic acid on the distance between clay particles can be studied.
-Our group conducted a series of control experiments for two-stage addition, aiming to find the most effective ratio of coagulant allocation between the first and second stage.
+By doing so, we can study the effect of humic acid on the distance between clay particles.
+Our group conducted series of control experiment for two stages addition, aiming at discovering the most effective ratio of coagulant allocation between the first and second stage.
+In the future, after generating enough data, the overall particle removal efficiency of one-stage and two-stage addition will be compared.

 <div class="alert alert-block alert-danger">
 coag is informal, use coagulant Insteadput a space between values and their unit_registryDo not use colons in the middle of sentences - does not make senseWhy are you redifining who Yingda is again?Include units on every numberWhat is the increment function?Unclear what the last sentence means